machuangtao/CC4LO-RDB/README.md

-# Consistency checking of ontology learning of Relational Database (CC4OL-RDB)
+# Consistency checking for ontology learning from Relational Database (CC4OL-RDB)

 This is a graph-based intermediate model that represent the semantics of RDB and the specifications of learned ontologies.
 - The graph-based intermediate model is encoded by SMV program.